About this course

 Tim Taylor

-Tim is Owner and Managing Director of Electric Distribution Academy and has over 30 years of experience in distribution system engineering.
-He’s led and participated in many projects with many North American utilities and has also worked in Europe and Latin American.
-In addition to papers, articles, and conference presentations, he has served as an instructor for...
+Tim is the founder of 60 Hertz Learning and has over 35 years of experience in generation, transmission, and distribution.
+He’s led and participated in many projects with North American utilities and has also worked in Europe and Latin American.
+In addition to papers, articles, and conference presentations, he has served as an instructor for electric power courses...

 Frequently asked questions